 Beyond the unnatural levels of polyunsaturated fats and Omega-6 fatty acids, there are all the additives, pesticides, and chemicals involved in processing.
 Many vegetable oils contain BHA and BHT (Butylated Hydroxyanisole and Butylated Hydroxytoluene).
 These artificial antioxidants keep the food from spoiling too quickly, but have been shown to produce potential cancer compounds in the body.
 They have been further linked to immune system issues, infertility, behavioral problems, and liver and kidney damage.

 These oils are extremely unhealthy.
 They’ve been linked to reproductive problems, low birth rate, hormonal issues, obesity, mental decline, liver problems, and the big problems of our day: cancer and heart disease.

 Although some more modern foods may become part of your Paleo diet (like ancient grains or dairy), avoiding vegetable oils at all costs is important for your long-term health, even if they are marketed as organic, non-GMO, high oleic and/or cold pressed.

 In a world that seems overrun with these highly unnatural and toxic fats, it can seem overwhelming when sourcing better solutions.
 Trying to keep up to date with latest “scientific” findings you may lead to even more confusion.
 Luckily, ancient man has shed light on what real food and real fat was before the chemical and industrial age came in and made a grocery store full of imposters.

-Check out our Paleo Fat guide for more details
+If you're wondering how to avoid vegetable oils.
+Check out our Paleo Fat guide for more details.

 Guidelines For Fats & Oils